Charles Kullman was born Charles Kullmann.

 After having sung widely in Europe, Kullman returned to America for his debut at the Metropolitan Opera on December 19th, 1935, in

 as Faust.
 On December 8th, 1939, he changed the spelling

 of his name from Kullmann to Kullman.
 A live recording can be heard of him from his early Met period, singing Alfredo in La traviata, opposite Bidu

 Sayão and Leonard Warren in 1943, under Cesare Sordero.

-In twenty-five seasons at the Met, his roles included Don José, Pinkerton, Walther, Ottavio,
+In twenty-five seasons at the Met, his roles included Don José, Pinkerton, Stolzing, Ottavio,

 Avito (in L'amore dei tre re), Eisenstein.
-He later took on character roles such as Shuiski and Goro.
+He later took on character roles such as Shujskij and Goro.